 In the normal course of business, we use a variety of commonly used derivative instruments, such as interest rate swaps, caps, collar and floors, to manage, or hedge interest rate risk.
 We hedge our exposure to variability in future cash flows for forecasted transactions in addition to anticipated future interest payments on existing debt.
 We recognize all derivatives on the balance sheets at fair value.
 Derivatives that are not hedges are adjusted to fair value through earnings.
 If a derivative is a hedge, depending on the nature of the hedge, changes in the fair value of the derivative will either be offset against the change in fair value of the hedge asset, liability, or firm commitment through earnings, or recognized in other comprehensive income until the hedged item is recognized in earnings.
 The ineffective portion of a derivative's change in fair value will be immediately recognized in earnings.
-Reported net income and equity may increase or decrease prospectively, depending on future levels of interest rates and other variables affecting the fair values of derivative instruments are effective hedging instruments.
+Reported net income and equity may increase or decrease prospectively, depending on future levels of interest rates and other variables affecting the fair values of derivative instruments and hedged items, but will have no effect on cash flows.
+Currently, all of our designated derivative instruments are effective hedging instruments.

-The following table summarizes the notional value at inception and fair value of our consolidated derivative financial instruments at December 31, 2015 based on Level 2 information.
+The following table summarizes the notional value at inception and fair value of our consolidated derivative financial instruments at December 31, 2016 based on Level 2 information.
 The notional value is an indication of the extent of our involvement in these instruments at that time, but does not represent exposure to credit, interest rate or market risks (amounts in thousands).